megan-mackey/Premier_league_position_analysis/doc/intro.md

 Time Constraints – Time available to study this model is constrained to a deadline, this may mean I might not have time to analyze everything

+Data Availability - I would have liked to look at more seasons especially pre 2009-2010 because this is the time when finance in the game really sky rocketed but due to availability this is not possible and also the data is relevant to my question, all the assumptions will not be 100 % accurate.

 <br>
 <br>